Apr 29, 2022

 Progressive web applications (PWA)

 PWAs have been gaining increasing interest in the last few years, mainly for the two core benefits of this approach – offline mode and improved user experience.
-Progressive web apps merge the idea of a web app that runs in a browser with a native application installed on the device (think of such features as notifications, data synch, offline mode).
+Progressive web apps merge the idea of a web app that runs in a browser with a native application installed on the device (think of such features as notifications, data sync, offline mode).
 To make this happen, PWAs leverage a service worker that sits in browsers, processes user requests, pulls data from server/cache, and enables offline access when it’s needed/possible.

-The business value of installable PWAs has already been proven by many companies reporting the increased in-app time, improved mobile user experience, and conversion boost.
+The business value of installable PWAs has already been proven by many companies reporting increased in-app time, improved mobile user experience, and conversion boost.

 Micro frontend